 Talking is not enough

 It is not enough to talk about it anymore, we must act.
-In this action we need to be deliberate, precise and prudent with what we do and where we use our energy.
-If we listen deeply to our hearts we can connect with what area of the planet is calling for our attention we will find the action that is required of us.
+In this action we need to be deliberate, precise and prudent with what we do.
+We must be careful about how and where we use our energy.
+If you listen deeply to your heart it will help connect you with what the planet is calling for.
+Give this your attention and the required action will follow.

 We were made for these times